To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-In our example, we are going to format and partition a 160GB external hard drive in Windows XP.
+In our example, we are going to format and partition an external hard drive in Windows OS.
 This can be accomplished simply by following these steps.
-We'll start off by creating a primary partition.
+We’ll start off by creating a primary partition.

 - Left-click on “Disk Management” (under “Storage”)

 - You’ll see a listing of your installed hard drives and their partitions, along with designations:

 - Unallocated – unallocated space – this is how your hard drive arrives from the factory

 - Primary partition – a primary partition can be used to boot an Operating System.
 Your Windows OS is installed on a primary partition.